 Moorditj Wirlya | Respect Yourself, Respect Your Culture Workshops

 Age: 14+ (Years 8 – 12)

 ‘Moorditj Wirla’ (Strong Heart) uses elements of Forum Theatre to empower young people to explore their definitions of culture, and where they see themselves in a wider Australian cultural context.More Info

 Yirra Yaakin Theatre Company strives to deliver a diverse and high quality education program of performances and activities that promote respect, pride and cultural strength to all students across Western Australia.
 We believe cultural empowerment is the basis of a healthy, sustainable community and provides the building blocks on which other key messages can be delivered to the community.
-Thanks to our generous donors, we are able to offer subsidised workshops to a limited number of metro and regional students.

 Education Kits and Resources

 Yirra Yaakin’s Education Kits are developed by Yirra Yaakin Theatre Company’s Education Officer in consultation with Noongar Elders, local community and educators within Western Australia.
 They are available free, as an additional resource, to teachers/lecturers who make a group student booking to the performance.